TCON163/DJAmplifire/README.md

 Utilize Spotify API

 MVPs:
--As a User, I can create an account
+-As a User, I can create an account \n
 -As a User, I can create a room and become a DJ
 -As a User, I can join a room and become a guest
 -As a Guest or DJ, I can view the other Guests/DJ and the code of the room I’m in